Choice-supportive bias: Selective forgetting

 Selective forgetting results in a form of choice-supportive bias when information is selectively forgotten.
 In this respect, the positive attributes of the chosen option and the negative attributes of the forgone option are retained in memory at a higher rate and the alternatives are displaced from memory at a faster rate.
 An example of selective forgetting would be correctly remembering that your chosen pair of trainers were aesthetically pleasing, but forgetting that they were slightly tight.
-This omission error may be related to the limited capacity of memory overtime, otherwise known as transience.
+This omission error may be related to the limited capacity of memory over time, otherwise known as transience.

 False memory

 False memory in the context of choice-supportive biases is when items that were not part of the original decision are remembered as being presented.
 If these entirely new items are positive, they will be remembered as belonging to the chosen option and if they are negative, they will be remembered as belonging to the forgone option.
 For example, a chosen pair of shoes might be remembered as good for running, although there was no information presented in respect to the shoes running capabilities.

 This type of error is fundamentally different to the other types of misremembering in choice-supportive bias because it is not due to correct encoding and later confusion, but it is due to a completely false memory.
 This type of bias means that falsely remembered events can affect future attitudes and possibly decision-making.